Eschatologue/CM_wiki/docs/class/magus/warder.md

 ### Level 3: Warder's Bond

-*You are taught the signature protective style of your Order.*
+*"You are taught the signature protective style of your Order."*{.quote}

 You gain training in Heavy armour.
 Also, at the end of a **:rest-long: Long Rest**, you can touch a willing creature, forging a mystical bond that designates it as your Ward until your next Long Rest.